 No One is Immune to Medical Debt

-Fitzgerald & Campbell, APLC will aggressively assert all defenses available to you.
-These include statutes of limitation, unconscionability, lack of proof, and others.
-We will also assert all consumer protection laws such as collection harassment violations.
+Fitzgerald & Campbell aggressively asserts all defenses available to you, including statutes of limitations, lack of proof, and others.
+We will also assert all consumer protection laws, such as collection harassment violations.

 - A claim by Mercy Medical Center Redding for $293,881.73 was settled for $58,776.35 in payments.

 I Have Unpaid Medical Bills.
 I Can’t File Bankruptcy.
 What Do I Do?

 FIRST, do not assume the amount you are billed is correct.